Inductive Generative Recommendation via Retrieval-based Speculation: Experiments

 \subsubsection{Compared Methods}

-We report the results of two SpecGR variants: (1) \textbf{SpecGR}\textsubscript{Aux}, which uses UniSRec~\cite{hou2022towards} as an auxiliary drafting model; and (2) \textbf{SpecGR++}, which uses its own encoder module for drafting.
-We compare the performance of SpecGR with the following representative methods:
+We report results for two SpecGR variants: SpecGR\textsubscript{Aux}, which uses UniSRec~\cite{hou2022towards} as an auxiliary drafter, and SpecGR++, which uses its own encoder module for drafting.
+We compare SpecGR against the following state-of-the-art methods: ID-based methods such as SASRec~\cite{kang2018self}; feature+ID-based methods such as FDSA~\cite{zhang2019feature} and S$^3$-Rec~\cite{zhou2020s3}; modality-based methods such as UniSRec~\cite{hou2022towards} and RecFormer~\cite{li2023text}; and generative methods including TIGER, TIGER\textsubscript{C}~\cite{rajput2024recommender}, and LIGER~\cite{yang2024unifying}.
+Notably, TIGER\textsubscript{C} employs a heuristic strategy that mixes a fixed proportion of unseen items into TIGER’s recommendation list.